 Usage Rights Definition: The agreement specifies exactly how users can interact with your software.
 This includes installation limits, modification restrictions, and redistribution rules.

 Compliance Framework: For companies handling personal data, EULAs work alongside privacy policies to establish data processing agreements and user consent mechanisms.
+Obtaining and documenting the user's consent to the EULA—such as through click-wrap agreements or other methods—is essential for enforceability and legal compliance, and it should align with your broader GDPR consent management strategy across channels and products.

 Essential EULA Components for Software Companies